המוקד להגנת הפרט

 2004

-The International Court of Justice in the Hague: the construction of the wall in the OPT and the attendant permit regime contravene international law...
+The International Court of Justice in The Hague: The construction of the Wall in the oPt and the permit regime contravene international law

-The ICJ rules that Israel must dismantle the entire wall and compensate Palestinians harmed by its construction; and that the UN General Assembly and Security Council should consider further action to put an end to this illegal situation.
+In its advisory opinion to the UN General Assembly, the ICJ rules that Israel must dismantle all parts of the Wall built inside the oPt and provide reparation to Palestinians harmed by its construction; and that the UN General Assembly and the Security Council should consider further action to put an end to the illegal situation.

 2004

-Israel resolves to proceed with the construction of the separation wall on the revised route...
+Israel decides to proceed with the construction of the Separation Wall on a revised route

-The government resolves that the wall will be constructed “with diligence, to minimize to the utmost ability its impact on the daily life of Palestinians, following the criteria prescribed in the HCJ decisions”.
+The Israeli government declares that the Wall will be constructed "to carefully minimize to the utmost ability its impact on the way of life of the Palestinians, according to the criteria prescribed in the case law of the HCJ".

-However, 85% of the revised route trails inside the West Bank, rather than along the Green Line.
+Nonetheless, even after this declaration, some 85% of the revised route still runs inside the West Bank, rather than along the Green Line.

 2005